TheJacksonLaboratory/ProjE/README_GPU.txt

 2. log in to a gpu node to run an interactive job on GPU:

-$ qsub -I -q gpu -l nodes=1:ppn=1

-Note: You can request for 3 precessors:
 $ qsub -I -q gpu -l nodes=1:ppn=3

 Option: You can add -m abe to the above command by which you receive an email when the job is finished or killed.